xixiyaa/Connect-4-game-with-an-AI/readme.md

 ### 🧱 Step-by-Step Build Commands

-In **PowerShell or CMD**, run the following from your project root folder:
+In **PowerShell or CMD**, run the following from the project root folder:

 ```bash
 # Step 1: Generate Visual Studio project files